by Calculated Risk on 10/03/2018 10:03:00 AM

-CR 2016 Update: In 2013, I wrote a post "Predicting the Next Recession".
-I repeated the post in January 2015 (and last summer) because of all the recession calls.
-Now, once again, the recession callers are out in force - this time arguing the problems in China, combined with the impact on oil producers of lower oil prices (and defaults by energy companies) - will lead to a global recession and drag the US into recession.
-I don't think so.
+CR October 2018 Update: In 2013, I wrote a post "Predicting the Next Recession".
+I repeated the post in January 2015 (and in the summer of 2015, in January 2016, in August 2016, in April 2017, and in April 2018) because of all the recession calls.
+In late 2015, the recession callers were out in force - arguing the problems in China, combined with the impact on oil producers of lower oil prices (and defaults by energy companies) - would lead to a global recession and drag the US into recession.
+I didn't think so - and I was correct.

-I've added a few updates in italics by year (some updates are from 2015).
+I've added a few updates in italics by year.
 Most of the text is from January 2013.

 A few thoughts on the "next recession" ...
 Forecasters generally have a terrible record at predicting recessions.
 There are many reasons for this poor performance.
 In 1987, economist Victor Zarnowitz wrote in "The Record and Improvability of Economic Forecasting" that there was too much reliance on trends, and he also noted that predictive failure was also due to forecasters' incentives.
 Zarnowitz wrote: "predicting a general downturn is always unpopular and predicting it prematurely—ahead of others—may prove quite costly to the forecaster and his customers".

 Incentives motivate Wall Street economic forecasters to always be optimistic about the future (just like stock analysts).
 Of course, for the media and bloggers, there is an incentive to always be bearish, because bad news drives traffic (hence the prevalence of yellow journalism).